-B. What Are the Terms of This Exclusion?
+B. What are the terms of this exclusion?

-DTP must dispose of the waste in a lined subtitle D landfill which is permitted, licensed, or registered by a state to manage industrial solid waste.
-DTP must obtain and analyze on a quarterly basis a representative sample of the waste in accordance with the waste analysis plan.
-DTP must verify that the concentrations of the constituents of concern do not exceed the allowable levels set forth in this exclusion.
+AAI must dispose of the waste in a lined Subtitle D landfill which is permitted, licensed, or registered by a state to manage industrial solid waste.
+AAI must obtain and analyze on a quarterly basis a representative sample of the waste.
+AAI must verify that the concentrations of the constituents of concern do not exceed the allowable levels set forth in this exclusion.
 The list of constituents for verification is a subset of those initially tested for and is based on the occurrence of constituents at the majority of facilities participating in the expedited process to delist F019 and the concentrations detected relative to the allowable levels.

-This exclusion applies only to a maximum annual volume of 2,000 cubic yards and is effective only if all conditions contained in this rule are satisfied.
+This exclusion applies only to a maximum annual volume of 2,000 cubic yards and is effective only if all conditions contained in this rule are satisfied

-C. When Is the Delisting Effective?
+C. When is the delisting effective?

-This rule is effective April 25, 2005.
+This rule is effective April 6, 2007.
 The Hazardous and Solid Waste Amendments of 1984 amended section 3010 of RCRA to allow rules to become effective in less than six months when the regulated community does not need the six-month period to come into compliance.
 This rule reduces rather than increases the existing requirements and, therefore, is effective immediately upon publication under the Administrative Procedure Act, pursuant to 5 U.S.C.
 553(d).

-D. How Does This Action Affect the States?
+D. How does this action affect the states?

-Today's exclusion is being issued under the Federal RCRA delisting program.
-Therefore, only states subject to Federal RCRA delisting provisions would be affected.
-This exclusion is not effective in states which have received authorization to make their own delisting decisions.
-Also, the exclusion may not be effective in states having a dual system that includes Federal RCRA requirements and their own requirements.
+Today's exclusion is being issued under the federal RCRA delisting program.
+Therefore, only states subject to federal RCRA delisting provisions would be affected.
+This exclusion is not effective in states that have received authorization to make their own delisting decisions.
+Also, the exclusion may not be effective in states having a dual system that includes federal RCRA requirements and their own requirements.
 EPA allows states to impose their own regulatory requirements that are more stringent than EPA's, under section 3009 of RCRA.
 These more stringent requirements may include a provision that prohibits a federally issued exclusion from taking effect in the state.
-Because a dual system (that is, both Federal (RCRA) and state (non-RCRA) programs) may regulate a petitioner's waste, we urge petitioners to contact the state regulatory authority to establish the status of their wastes under the state law.
+Because a dual system (that is, both federal (RCRA) and state (non-RCRA) programs) may regulate a petitioner's waste, we urge petitioners to contact the state regulatory authority to establish the status of their wastes under the state law.
 If a participating facility transports the petitioned waste to or manages the waste in any state with delisting authorization, it must obtain a delisting from that state before it can manage the waste as nonhazardous in the state.